Microgreen FAQ

 Microgreens are baby plants that fall between sprouts and baby greens.
 When the seed makes its first set of leaves known as cotyledons you have a microgreen.

 Because of their size microgreens are mistaken for sprouts.
 They are not sprouts.
 Sprouts are germinated seeds grown in water with the seed, root, and stem attached.
-Microgreens are grown in soil or soil-less growing medium and can also be grown hydroponically.
+Microgreens are grown to the first stage of growth and harvested same as a baby green.

 Studies have shown that many microgreens, such as red cabbage, broccoli, and radish often contain up to 40 times more nutrients than the mature plant.
 According to professor Qin Wang at the University of Maryland, microgreens are 4 to 40 fold more concentrated with nutrients.
 His research team tested 25 different commercially grown microgreens and consistently found high levels of nutrients like vitamin C, vitamin B, vitamin E, vitamin K lutein, and beta-carotene.
 Dr. Gene Lester, a USDA researcher, says, "All of these nutrients are extremely important for skin, eyes and fighting cancer and have all kinds of benefits associated with them.
 To find these high levels of nutrients, I find that quite astonishing."

-Green En Vie offers veganic microgreens, meaning that our microgreens are grown with no animal products.
+Green En Vie offers 100% pure microgreens.
 We use a soil-less growing medium that contains peat moss and mycorrhizae, which creates a fungal network that effectively expands the plant's root system — Mycorrhiza aids in the plant's ability to intake vital nutrients.
-Certain varieties need a bit of a kick so, for about 10% of our microgreens, we use kelp as a supplement nutrient.